Ke619/SLS-TG/README.md

 sudo apt install gstreamer1.0-plugins-base gstreamer1.0-plugins-good gstreamer1.0-plugins-bad gstreamer1.0-libav
 ```

-→ **.NET 9 Runtime** — bundled inside the AppImage, no installation needed.
+→ **.NET 9 Runtime:**
+- bundled inside the AppImage for the Linux build, no installation needed.
+- For the Windows Build, it can be installed from [HERE](https://dotnet.microsoft.com/en-us/download/dotnet/10.0/runtime?initial-os=windows)

 ---